aposte7/blog-system/README.md

 -   Every route file must default-export a React component.
 -   For dynamic routes, pass `params` to the client component that needs them.
--   Ensure `QueryProvider` is present above any client components using React Query.
+-   Ensure `QueryProvider` is present above any client blog_system using React Query.
 -   If your project doesn’t use TypeScript, drop the type annotations.